St. Stephen's College, Delhi: Etymology

-The college was named after Saint Stephen, who was adopted by the Anglican Church as the patron saint of Delhi after Christian converts were reportedly stoned to death during the 1857 uprising, as they were the first Christian martyrs in North India and were stoned, parallels to Saint Stephen were obvious.
+The college was named after Saint Stephen, who was adopted by the Anglican Church as the patron saint of Delhi after Christians were reportedly stoned to death during the 1857 uprising, as they were the first Christian martyrs in North India and were stoned, parallels to Saint Stephen were obvious.

-Badge

-The badge is a martyr's crown on a field of martyr's red within a five-pointed star edged with Cambridge blue.
-The five-pointed star represents India, the Cambridge blue border of star represents the impact of University of Cambridge, having been founded by the members of the Cambridge Mission to Delhi and the ground is coloured red to represent Saint Stephen, the first Christian martyr and patron saint of the Anglican Mission in Delhi, in whose memory the college is built, stands the martyr's crown in gold.

 Present form

 St. Stephen's College is a co-educational institution of higher learning.
 It is one of the three founding colleges of University of Delhi, along with Hindu College and Ramjas College.
 In spite of its location in North India, the college has always striven to admit students and select teachers from all communities and from all parts of India.
 It also admits a small number of students from overseas.
 The college offers a number of scholarships and awards to meritorious students.
 These are endowed over a period of time.
 As of February 2017, the governing body of St. Stephen's College has decided to go ahead with the proposal to seek autonomy for the institution.